Certificate in Leadership Studies Courses

 leadership issues and strategies is an important component of this course.
 This course is offered in person once a week for 150 minutes.

 Students in the certificate also must complete a 3-credit supporting course, which is intended to enhance leadership learning within their academic field of study.
-Students must send a copy of the syllabus to the certificate coordinator and complete the Supporting Course Reflective Paper before the hours can be counted toward the certificate.
+Students must send a copy of the syllabus to the certificate coordinator before the hours can be counted toward the certificate.
 To see a list of previously approved courses please click here.

 *These courses are only available for students who are completing the certificate.